chinmayic/ODIM/README.md

  -    One or more plugins:
     The plugins abstract, translate, and expose southbound resource information to the resource aggregator through RESTful APIs.
 Resource Aggregator for ODIM supports:

-       -   Generic Redfish plugin for ODIM: Generic Redfish plugin that can be used as a plugin for any Redfish-compliant device.
+       -  Generic Redfish plugin for ODIM (The GRF plugin): Generic Redfish plugin that can be used as a plugin for any Redfish-compliant device.

+	   -  Dell plugin for ODIM: Plugin for managing Dell servers.

       -  Plugin for unmanaged racks \(URP\): Plugin that acts as a resource manager for unmanaged racks.

       -  Integration of additional third-party plugins.

       Resource Aggregator for ODIM allows third parties to easily develop and integrate their plugins into the Resource Aggregator for ODIM framework.
 To know more, refer to [Resource Aggregator for Open Distributed Infrastructure Management™ Plugin Developer's Guide](https://github.com/ODIM-Project/ODIM/blob/development/plugin-redfish/README.md).